DSD-ESDC-EDSC/pass/static/docs/pass_distance_matrix_api.md

 Currently PASS only depends and can use a distance matrix calculated by cars as a mode of transportation.
 Thus, in order for `InitSchema.py` to create the `distance_matrix_car` database table, through the use of the `DistanceMatrix` class, the following [OpenRouteService (ORS)](https://github.com/GIScience/openrouteservice) API connection needs to be established and then provided within `config.json`.
 (There is also documentation below on how we are trying to incorporate public transit as a mode of transportation for PASS through the use of the [OpenTripPlanner (OTP)](https://docs.opentripplanner.org/en/latest/) API.)

 The ORS API can be initialized using Docker for the car travel time calculations or [you can create an account on the ORS website](https://openrouteservice.org/plans/) to use their web API.
-If you want PASS to run for a large geographic extent and/or on a large dataset of POIs, then you will need to setup a containerized version of ORS, which is further explained under the 'Car Distance Matrix' section below.
+However, PASS was aimed to handle a large geographic extent and/or on a large dataset of POIs, thus the current `DistanceMatrix` Python class depends on a containerized version of ORS, which is further explained under the 'Car Distance Matrix' section below.

 Both ORS and the OTP APIs depend on [OpenStreetMap (OSM)](https://www.openstreetmap.org) road network data, a reliable data source for road data in Canada ([Zhang 2017](https://ir.lib.uwo.ca/cgi/viewcontent.cgi?article=1364&context=geographypub); [Jacobs 2017](https://kentjacobs.net/assets/thesis.pdf)).
 You can download the OSM data for Canada from [Geofabrik's server](https://www.geofabrik.de/data/download.html): [canada-latest.osm.pbf](https://download.geofabrik.de/north-america/canada-latest.osm.pbf).
 There are instructions under 'Data Source' on how to reduce the size of this file.